StevenLOL/ubuntu_commands/git/readme.md

 https://confluence.atlassian.com/bitbucket/how-to-install-a-public-key-on-your-bitbucket-cloud-account-276628835.html

 add ssh

 ssh-gen

 ssh-agent

 ssh-add .....your rsa

-#There are two script in this folder:
+#There are two type of scripts in this folder:

+##gitsave
 one for easy push , or as its name imply git save my files!

 ###gitsave
-or
 ###gitsave "some text please"

-To say you have already have a project one your local disk, let's push it to git...
+##git-new-*

+Create a git repository in github/bitbuck from a local folder.

+To say local foler "project_abc"
 Go to project directory then git-new-ssh "my_git_project_000"

+This will create a git repository in github/bitbuck called my_git_project_000 with the contain of project_abc.

+One need to configure account username and password in git-new-*